PzAz04Maus/Abiogenesis/_AB13 High priority stuff/Chapter 9 - Gamemaster's section/Biologics/Tools/Seedbook.md

 	what happens when a molecule is the size of a person that breaks or sheds neutrons?

 Hard palate predator - wedgemouth

+# Urticulating hair
+Species with urticating hairs can kick these hairs off; they are flicked into the air at a target using their back pairs of legs.
+These fine hairs are barbed and designed to irritate and can be lethal to small animals such as rodents.